farscapian/lnplay.live/README.md

 # lnplay.live requirements

-This is what we intend to accomplish as a MINIMUM VIABLE PRODUCT for the tabconf-2023 hackathon. `lnplay.live` is a public website allowing anyone to purchase (via lightning-only) an ephemeral regtest lightning environment that can be used to educate bitcoin meetups, bitcoin conferences, board-rooms, etc. It's a fun an educational experience helpful in orange-pilling your target audience.
+This is what we intend to accomplish as a MINIMUM VIABLE PRODUCT for the tabconf-2023 hackathon. `lnplay.live` is a public website allowing anyone to purchase (via lightning-only) an ephemeral regtest lightning environment called [`lnplay`](https://github.com/farscapian/lnplay) that can be used to educate bitcoin meetups, bitcoin conferences, board-rooms, etc. It's a fun an educational experience helpful in orange-pilling your target audience.

 # Product Definition